rust-alt/fluent-impl/README.md

 ## AppVeyor

-AppVeyor Windows builds are failing now when running tests.
-This is probably caused by a bug in [compiletest-rs](https://github.com/laumann/compiletest-rs).
-The crate should work just fine on Windows.
-Having said that, feedback from Windows users would be greatly appreciated.
+Failure could be caused by a bug in [compiletest-rs](https://github.com/laumann/compiletest-rs) (I'm not sure).
+Feedback from Windows users would be greatly appreciated.

 | Windows | x86_64 | i686 |
 |:-------:|:------:|:----:|